rmayf/Innova/README.md

 A stateful web server administering games of Innovation

 Before starting development, run `npm install` to install module dependencies.
-Tests are to be placed in test/ and the test suite can be ran with `npm test`.
+Tests are written using [Mocha] and the test suite can be ran with `npm test`.

-- engine.js
+- engine.js:
    Main file defining objects for maintaining game state.

-- cards.js
+- cards.js:
-   I wrote a simple parser to generate this from [a innovation card list] Callback functions are used to represent dogma effects of each card.
+   I wrote a simple parser to generate this from [a innovation card list].
+   Callback functions are used to represent dogma effects of each card.

-- types.js
+- types.js:
    This file contains objects and "types" that need to be used in multiple files.
    Since Javascript is very loosely typed, I use the enum definitions in this file to act as stand-ins.
 InvalidMove and VictoryCondition are exceptions.
 Reaction is